 • Some studies have shown that large doses of morphine can have side effects that may have a harmful impact on a baby's brain development.

-• We want to know whether Dexmedetominine (Dexmed), given in addition to morphine can reduce the total amount of morphine needed to keep babies pain free, and reduce the adverse side effects of morphine.
+• We want to know whether Dexmedetomidine (Dexmed), given in addition to morphine can reduce the total amount of morphine needed to keep babies pain free, and reduce the adverse side effects of morphine.

 • To help us understand more, we are comparing using two different doses of dexmed with morphine against just morphine.